Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Reporting can be as difficult and time-consuming as it is necessary.
 The larger an organization is, the more time is spent on reporting.
+On top of that, most companies produce between 5 and 20 reports per month, as shown in recent research on business reporting.
 In order to justify the time investment, these reports need to be useful.
 However, interpreting data can be complicated, which leads to the creation of numbers-heavy, difficult-to-parse reports that don’t bring much of value.
 This, in turn, leads to reports constantly being redone in search of useful and actionable information, wasting yet more time, and the cycle repeats.

 Including interviews, open-ended questions, and surveys can ameliorate that somewhat, but that type of data doesn’t map neatly into graphs and tables, leading to more difficulties in reporting — which is why it’s frequently glossed over or omitted.